crtheisen/lol-mastery-analysis/README.md

 ##Metrics

-In this section, we'll discuss our metrics in-depth, how they're calculated, and how we would improve each.
+In this section, we'll discuss our metrics, how they're calculated, and how we would improve each one.

 ####Champion Affinity